-There are around 1,600 giant pandas remaining in the wild, now confined to forest areas high in the mountains of south-western China.
+The giant panda is the rarest member of the bear family and one of the world's most threatened animals.
+There are now about 1,600 giant pandas in the wild, confined to forest areas high in the mountains of south-western China.

-Their low population levels are not helped by the panda’s fragmented habitat and infrequent breeding; apart from being a solitary animal, the female panda remains on heat for a mere two or three days each spring.
+Their low population levels are not helped by the panda’s fragmented habitat and infrequent breeding.
+As well as being a solitary animal, the female panda remains on heat for only two or three days each spring.

 The panda’s forest habitat has shrunk and become fragmented over many years due to agriculture, local communities’ use of forest products for food and fuel, and commercial logging.
 This has been compounded by infrastructure development for China's growing human population.

 The panda shares its habitat with a variety of other species that are extremely valuable to hunters, who are looking for food or are supplying the booming medicinal trade in South-east Asia.
 Products such as meat, deer antlers and musk deer pods are sought by poachers who litter the mountainsides with wire snares, some of which accidentally trap pandas.

 Even though poaching giant pandas carries a severe penalty in China, this rare and secretive animal is prized by collectors for its skin, and some targeted poaching of pandas still occurs.

 All these threats pose a risk to the panda’s survival.

 What we're doing - and how you can help

 In 1980, we became the first international conservation organisation to work in China, and have invested significantly in panda conservation ever since.

 We've worked with the Chinese government to increase the protected habitat for the giant panda and other wildlife that lives alongside them, and there are now 62 nature reserves - covering over 70% of the wild panda population and 57% of their range.